Friedrich Jeckeln: SS career

-Jeckeln was known for ruthlessness and brutality.
-Political opponents, especially members of the KPD, SPD and the unions, were pursued relentlessly until their death.
-Together with party member Friedrich Alpers, Jeckeln was primarily responsible for the Rieseberg Murders in the summer of 1933.
+Throughout his police career, Jeckeln was known for ruthlessness and brutality.
+Political opponents, especially members of the KPD, SPD and the unions, were relentlessly persecuted and some were killed.
+Together with Hilfspolizei (auxiliary police) chief Friedrich Alpers, Jeckeln was responsible for the Rieseberg Murders of 11 Communists and labor organisers on 4 July 1933.
+He also used his position in the police establishment to ensure that the murders never were properly investigated.